streannsdk/streann-inside-ad-sdk-ios/README.md

             .onAppear {
                 StreannInsideAdSdk.initializeSdk(baseUrl: "some base url", apiKey: "some api key") }
     ...
     ```
 8. In the view where the the Ad will be presented import the streann-inside-ad-sdk-ios module:
     ```Swift
     import streann_inside_ad_sdk_ios
     ```
-9. Create a State String property to receive the insideAd callbacks:
+9. Create an instance of the streann-inside-ad-sdk-ios module:
     ```Swift
+    var streannInsideAdSdk  = StreannInsideAdSdk()
+    ```
+10. Create a State String property to receive the insideAd callbacks:
+    ```Swift
     @State var insideAdCallback = ""
     ```
-10. Insert the screenName as a parameter and request the ad in the view body:
+11. Insert the screenName (e.g. "Launch") as a parameter and request the ad in the view body:
     ```Swift
     var body: some View {
-            insideAd.requestAd(screen: "", insideAdCallback: $insideAdCallback)
+        insideAdCallback.requestAd(screen: "Launch", insideAdCallback: $insideAdCallback)
     }
     ```